-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 - convene a general meeting and a meeting of creditors for the purpose of winding up the debtor as a CVL; and

-- appoint a director to chair both meetings and draw up and swear a statement of affairs.
+- appoint a director to chair both meetings and prepare a statement of affairs.

 The general meeting will resolve in favour of liquidation and choose an IP to be appointed liquidator.
 The creditors' meeting will also appoint an IP to act as liquidator.
 The decision of the creditors prevails in the event that different IPs are chosen.